UCAS code: VL22

 For more information about the University of Winchester's terms and conditions click here.

-Students choose from a range of optional modules in Years 2 and 3 from Theme Studies and Civilisation Studies, which focus on global issues in the modern world.
+You choose from a range of optional modules in Year 2 focusing on reading original documents and giving oral presentations.
+History optional modules focus on global issues in the modern world based around cultures, societies or themes.

 - Introduction to Politics and Global Studies 1 and 2